Rosacea Triggers List: 27 Common Causes + How to Test Yours

 A practical, grouped list of common rosacea triggers plus a simple method to identify your personal flare-up patterns.

 Rosacea triggers can feel confusing because they are personal.
 What causes a flare-up for one person may not affect another at all.
 The goal is not to avoid everything.
 The goal is to identify your most consistent triggers and build a routine that reduces them.
+According to the National Rosacea Society, 90% of rosacea patients report that identifying and avoiding personal triggers significantly reduced their flare frequency.

 Below is a practical, grouped list of common triggers, followed by a simple method to test yours safely.